roopeshkom/RUCourseMaps/readme.md

 README
 =======
-This is a tool for students of Rutgers University to see all of the courses in any partcular department by prerequsite.
+This is a tool for students of Rutgers University to see all of the courses in any particular department by prerequisite.
 Just go to [rucoursemaps.com](https://rucoursemaps.com)

 This is a web flask application.